Balaghat district: History

 After Indian Independence in 1947, the Central Provinces became the Indian state of Madhya Pradesh.
-In 1956, Balaghat District became part of the Jabalpur Division of Madhya Pradesh, when the districts to the south of Balaghat, including Old Bhandara (current Bhandara and Gondia), and Nagpur districts, were transferred to Bombay State.
+In 1956, Balaghat District became part of the Jabalpur division of Madhya Pradesh, when the districts to the south of Balaghat, including Old Bhandara (current Bhandara and Gondia), and Nagpur districts, were transferred to Bombay State.

-Balaghat name signifies "above the ghats" and is due to the fact that the original purpose of Government in constituting the District was to effect the colonization of the tracts above the ghats.
+Balaghat name signifies "above the ghats" and is due to the fact that the original purpose of Government in constituting the district was to effect the colonisation of the tracts above the ghats.

 In the middle of the 19th century, the upper part of the district was a lightly settled, and an ancient Buddhist temple of cut stone is suggestive of a civilization which had disappeared before historic times.
-The first Deputy-Commissioner of the district, Colonel Bloomfield is believed as the pioneer or the creator of Balaghat District whom encouraged the settlement of Baihar tehsil with Powars from the Wainganga Valley.
+The first Deputy Commissioner of the district, Colonel Bloomfield is believed as the pioneer or the creator of Balaghat district whom encouraged the settlement of Baihar tehsil with Powars from the Wainganga Valley.
 About that time one Lachhman Powar established the first villages on the Paraswada plateau.
 Malanjkhand is a copper mine in the region.

-In 1868-1869 the rains ceased a month before time, causing the failure of the lowland rice crop and a famine.
+In 1868–1869 the rains ceased a month before time, causing the failure of the lowland rice crop and a famine.
 The district suffered very severely from the famine of 1896-1897, when the output of all crops fell to only 17 percent of normal.
-The district suffered again in 1899-1900, when the rice crop failed again, falling to only 23 percent of normal.
-The population in 1901 was 326,521, having decreased 15% in the decade 1891-1901, due to the effects of famine.
+The district suffered again in 1899–1900, when the rice crop failed again, falling to only 23 percent of normal.
+The population in 1901 was 326,521, having decreased 15% in the decade 1891–1901, due to the effects of famine.

 At the beginning of the 20th century, the district had only 15 mi of paved roads, together with 208 mi of unpaved roads.
-The Jabalpur-Gondia railway line through the district was completed in 1904, with six stations in the district.
+The Jabalpur–Gondia railway line through the district was completed in 1904, with six stations in the district.

-Balaghat District is currently a part of the Red Corridor.
+Balaghat District is currently a part of the red corridor.